Measuring Marketing As A Home Builder - Which KPIs to Track

 With an increasingly digital world comes shorter attention spans.
 Most people, especially digital native Millennials, aren’t willing to spend much time on a website that doesn’t hook them right away.
 User experience screen and behavior tracking can help you identify exactly where you’re losing your audience.
 Then, you can rework your design accordingly to better engage your audience and ultimately achieve higher onsite times.

-Monitor Your Website Bounce Rate To Identify Pain Points
+2. Monitor Your Website Bounce Rate To Identify Pain Points

 By identifying which pages have the highest bounce rate, you can use this information to guide page optimization efforts and content strategy.
 Businesses can optimize their pages by examining your website’s design, copy and calls-to-action (CTAs) to craft a page that delivers content that is truly relevant and engaging for your intended audience.
 Does your copy offer valuable information for visitors?
 How many CTAs are incorporated throughout the page, and could more be added?
 Does the page’s design support effortless user experience and navigation?
+Is the site easy to use on every device type?

 This information helps you restructure both the flow of your site and your SEO strategy.
 That way, visitors will find the most important information about you and – eventually – convert.

-If the average duration is lengthier, this indicates the website is consistently engaging visitors and providing compelling content.
-However, if average durations begin to dwindle, it may be time to refresh your site with new page content or designs.
+However, if average durations begin to dwindle, it may mean visitors can’t find the information they need or the website feels outdated.
+Use this as a cute to refresh your site with new page content or designs.

-Track Your Conversion Sources To Manage Your Home Builder Marketing Strategy
+4. Track Your Conversion Sources To Manage Your Home Builder Marketing Strategy

 To fully optimize your marketing as a home builder, you’ll need to know exactly where your digital leads are coming from.
 If you don’t know where your leads are coming from, it can be difficult to allocate your online marketing budget effectively.
-By tracking each conversion, you can put more of your budget towards the channels that are working and cut back on the ones that aren’t.
+By tracking each conversion, you can put more of your budget toward the channels that are working and cut back on the ones that aren’t.

 Conversion tracking will also place each visitor into a category indicating where they are coming from.
 These include paid and organic search, paid and organic social media, email marketing, and more.
 From there, you’ll be able to drill down into each of the categories to determine exactly where your website visits and conversions come from.

 There are a few different ways to approach tracking for this KPI.
-Google Analytics has a goal tracking feature that will tell you the percentage of visitors coming from major ad channels.
+GA4 has a goal tracking feature that will tell you the percentage of visitors coming from major ad channels.
 However, if you have a nuanced marketing strategy that includes smaller ad channels, you’ll have to manually set up UTM tracking parameters for Google Analytics to track these unique channels.

-If you’d like a more streamlined approach for tracking your conversions, paid marketing tools like HubSpot and Pardot can do this automatically.
+If you’d like a more streamlined approach for tracking your conversions, paid marketing tools like Hubspot and Pardot can do this automatically.

 However, the difference here is that Google Analytics can follow users as they move through the site.
 This will tell you which pages they visited, as well as the length of their visit.
 Automated tools like HubSpot can only indicate where a visitor came from.
-So for the most comprehensive source tracking strategy, consider using both tools to get an idea of the bigger picture.
+So, for the most comprehensive source tracking strategy, consider using both tools to get an idea of the bigger picture.

-Use SEO/SEM Keyword Position Tracking To Move Ahead of the Competition
+5. Use SEO/SEM Keyword Position Tracking To Move Ahead of the Competition

 Ultimately, the goal for your website performance should be for the majority of its traffic to come from organic search as this means your site is providing relevant content.
 The best way to indicate this, of course, is by developing a strong SEO strategy supplemented by effective keywords.